This is a text-based service, where your conversations with your counsellor are typed here on our site. It is not a phone or video service.

-We understand the agreement is a bit long, so please choose a time when you have a few quiet minutes to read it carefully – your counsellor will be happy to answer any questions you have about it before you agree to it.
+To get started with online (text-based counselling), we need you to carefully read and agree to the information below.
+We understand it’s a bit long, so please choose a time when you have a few quiet minutes to read it carefully – if you have any questions, let us know :)

 When you register for online counselling, you are asked to confirm that you want counselling and that you are not being pressured into doing so by someone else.